-I brought this recipe home to my mother when I was a first grader at Lincoln Elementary School in Huntsville, AL. Our teacher, Mrs. Menotti, let us make it in class and then printed out copies for each student to keep.
-Every time we even mention it now Mama always stops and says “That is the best hot chocolate I’ve ever had.”
+I brought this homemade hot chocolate mix home to my mother when I was a first grader at Lincoln Elementary School in Huntsville, AL. Our teacher, Mrs. Menotti, let us make it in class and then printed out copies for each student to keep.
+Every time we even mention it now Mama always stops and says, “that is the best hot chocolate I’ve ever had.”
 It is the creamiest, milkiest, chocolatiest hot chocolate mix you’ll ever taste!

 Just get it all incorporated and you’re good to go!

 I divide mine up among mason jars and put lids on them for gifting.

 Whatever I’m keeping for our use just goes in a sealed container to keep it dry and fresh.

 These are so pretty!
 It would be a lovely hostess gift for Thanksgiving, too!

 To make a cup, fill a coffee cup about 1/3 full with the mix, add hot water, and stir.